MaxBer04/DebiasDiffusion/docs/data_download.md

 ## Using the public_data_downloader.py Script

 The `public_data_downloader.py` script in the `tools/` directory is the primary method for downloading project data.
+Note that the full package demands roughly ~1TB of available disc space once unzipped.

 ### Basic Usage